 NOTE: The following procedure demonstrates the replacement of the throttle lever but the same procedure will be used for the iBR lever.

 Replacing the Lever

-- 1. Remove steering cover.
+- 1. Remove the switch cover and the upper housing half.
 Refer to procedure in this subsection. - 2.
-Remove the screw and washer securing throttle lever. - 3.
-Remove throttle lever.
+Remove the screw and washer securing the lever.

+3. Remove the lever.